buildbot/buildbot/master/docs/manual/cfg-builders.rst

                 env=@{'PATH': '/opt/local/bin:/opt/app/bin:/usr/local/bin:/usr/bin'@}),
         ]

+.. index:: Builds; merging

 ``mergeRequests``
-    Specifies how build requests for this builder should be merged> See :ref:`Merging-Build-Requests` for details.
+    Specifies how build requests for this builder should be merged.
+See :ref:`Merging-Build-Requests`, below.

+.. index:: Properties; builder

 ``properties``
     A builder may be given a dictionnary of :ref:`Build-Properties`